-SuperUROP, launched in 2012, is an expanded version of MIT’s flagship Undergraduate Research Opportunities Program (UROP).
+Launched in 2012, SuperUROP is an expanded version of MIT’s flagship Undergraduate Research Opportunities Program (UROP).
 The year-long research program, open to juniors and seniors in the School of Engineering and the School of Humanities, Arts, & Social Sciences, enables students to tackle tough problems and strive for publication-worthy findings.

 Students are paired with a faculty member or MIT researcher, take a two-semester course (6.UAR) on undergraduate research, and spend 10 hours a week (or more) in the lab.

 Often, these year-long projects evolve into graduate theses, startup plans, or industry positions.